Carolina Reaper vs Moruga Scorpion: Heat and Use

 Quick Comparison

-Carolina Reaper measures 1.4M–2.2M SHU while Trinidad Moruga Scorpion registers 1.2M–2M SHU — roughly equal in heat.
+Carolina Reaper measures 1.4M–2.2M SHU while Trinidad Moruga Scorpion registers 1.2M–2M SHU.
+Their upper SHU ranges are close enough to treat as the same heat bracket.
 Carolina Reaper is known for its fruity and sweet flavor (C. chinense), while Trinidad Moruga Scorpion offers fruity and floral notes (C. chinense).

 Carolina Reaper